 Theodora Raftis is a coloratura soprano from Cyprus, based in Vienna.

-She has won numerous awards, some of which include 2nd Prize in the International József Simándy Singing Competition 2016; 3rd Prize in the International Otto Edelmann Singing Competition 2019, Finalist in the International Éva Marton Singing Competition 2016; 1st Prize in the Edward Brooks English Song Prize 2014; 2nd Prize in the Mario Lanza Opera Prize 2014; and the Joseph Weingarten Scholarship 2014.
+She has won numerous awards, some of which include 3rd Prize in the International Cesti Singing Competition for Baroque Opera 2019, 3rd Prize in the International Otto Edelmann Singing Competition 2019, 2nd Prize in the International József Simándy Singing Competition 2016, 1st Prize in the Edward Brooks English Song Prize 2014, 2nd Prize in the Mario Lanza Opera Prize 2014 and the Joseph Weingarten Scholarship 2014.

-Theodora has made solo appearances in many European countries, the USA, Mexico and China.
-She has appeared as a soloist in international festivals such as the Budapest Spring Festival, London Festival of Baroque Music and Festival del Centro Histórico.
+Theodora has made solo appearances in the USA, Mexico, China and many European countries.
+She has appeared as a soloist in international festivals such as the Bachfest Leipzig, Budapest Spring Festival and London Festival of Baroque Music.
 Performances in prestigious venues include Musikverein (Vienna), Philharmonie de Paris, Shanghai Symphony Hall, Palacio de Bellas Artes (Mexico City), Cuvilliés Theatre (Munich), De Montfort Hall (Leicester), Grand Hall (Budapest) and Müpa (Budapest).

 Recent career highlights include a world tour with conductor Martin Haselböck and Orchester Wiener Akademie; as well as a world tour with conductor David Stern and acclaimed artists Andreas Scholl, Laurent Naouri, Markus Werba and the Tölzer Knabenchor.
 Other notable engagements include the Modern World Premiere of M. Haydn’s Kaiser Constantin I. Feldzug und Sieg (to be released on CD).